ShiJbey/minerva/docs/agent-behavior-systems.md

 - `CharacterBehaviorsSystem`: Handles basic character behaviors like getting a job, getting married, sex, committing marriage infidelity, and having children.
 - `FamilyHeadBehaviorSystem`: Handles behaviors performed by family heads.
-These behaviors might include naming an heir, increasing taxes on the settlement they control, giving back to the settlement they control, challenging for control over the family, betrothing children, assassinating other family heads, making alliances, seizing power over uncontrolled settlements, declaring wars on other families, etc.
+These behaviors might include naming an heir, increasing taxes on the territory they control, giving back to the territory they control, challenging for control over the family, betrothing children, assassinating other family heads, making alliances, seizing power over uncontrolled territories, declaring wars on other families, etc.
-- `SettlementBehaviorSystem`: Handles behaviors performed by settlements.
-These behaviors include revolting against the current family in charge of the settlement.
+- `TerritoryBehaviorSystem`: Handles behaviors performed by territories.
+These behaviors include revolting against the current family in charge of the territory.

 ## Behavior System Parameters